Best Book Formatting Software: 2023 [+ Format & Export Tips]

 Check Out Atticus Here!

-For years, Vellum was the best book formatting software on the market.
+For years, Vellum was the most loved formatting software on the market.
 It is a fantastic tool, and made creating professional looking books very easy.
 However, it was with its problems.
 First, it only worked on a Mac (so anyone with a PC was out of luck).
 Also, it was always extremely expensive compared to other software.

 But regardless of that, authors would still find ways to use it and pay the asking price.